fitbenchmarking/fitbenchmarking/docs/source/users/options/jacobian_option.rst

     [JACOBIAN]
     scipy: 2-point

-.. _solver:
+.. _defaultjacobian:

-Solver Default Jacobian (:code:`solver`)
+Solver Default Jacobian (:code:`default`)
 --------------------------------------------

-This uses the approximation of the Jacobian that is used by default in the solver, and will vary between solvers.
-If the solver requires the user to pass a Jacobian, a warning will be printed to the screen and the :ref:`scipy-jac` 2-point approximation will be used.
+This uses the approximation of the Jacobian that is used by default in the minimizer, and will vary between solvers.
+If the minimizer requires the user to pass a Jacobian, a warning will be printed to the screen and the :ref:`scipy-jac` 2-point approximation will be used.
 The only options is: